mattweirick/mattweirick.github.io/files/elevator-talk.md

 # Main Text
 Hi!
 Before I get started, I wanted to share an accessibility copy of my presentation if anyone wants to follow along, and I'll also share a link to [the text that first introduced me to the concept of accessibility copies](https://asecsgradcaucus.wordpress.com/2019/02/21/accessibility-at-asecs-and-beyond-a-guest-post-by-dr-jason-farr-and-dr-travis-chi-wing-lau/) if you want to learn more.

 So, just to set the scene: welcome to the elevator!
 I didn't know our university had so many presidents.
 Administrative bloat, amirite?
-Anyway, enough about you.
+How'd you all even fit in here?
+I guess I could have waited for the next one...Anyway, enough about you.
 Let's talk about academic librarians.

 Did you know...that a 2020 study by Barbara Wood and colleges found that librarians feel a greater sense of burnout than nurses, hospital doctors, and social workers—not that it's a competition, or at least not one I'd wanna win.